S' Agapo

-S' Agapo (Σ' αγαπώ) is the name of a studio album by popular Greek singer Marinella.
+S' Agapo (Σ' αγαπώ) is the name of a studio album by Greek singer Marinella.
 It was released on 10 August 1979 by PolyGram Records in Greece and it went gold selling over 50,000 units.
 This album was issued in mono and stereo.
 The stereo version of this album was released on CD with a new cover in April 1994 by PolyGram.